FERMENTED FOODS, AND WHY AVOID MOST OF THEM

 by Dr. Lawrence Wilson

 Fermented foods have been used throughout human history as a way to enhance the vitamin and amino acid content of foods, acidify the intestines, and support healthful flora in the intestines.
 They are also recommended to help resist intestinal infections, enhance the flavors of some foods, and as a way to preserve foods.

 Some health authorities today recommend eating a lot of fermented foods.
 I find this harmful, in all cases.
 Most fermented foods are somewhat toxic and stimulating, and can even be addictive for this reason.
-The exceptions are sauerkraut, miso, and a little cheese, yogurt and kefir.
+The exceptions are butter, sauerkraut, miso, and a little cheese, yogurt and kefir.

 GENERAL PROBLEMS WITH FERMENTED FOODS